AdRoll/baker/content/en/docs/How To/baker_components.md

 The [TOML configuration file](/docs/core-concepts/toml/) must specify components that are present in these lists.

-Both components already available to Baker or custom components can be set here.
+All components already available to Baker or custom components can be set here.

 The following is an example of `baker.Components` configuration where: